Incipit

 1:48 Quia respéxit humilitátem ancíllæ suæ: * ecce enim ex hoc beátam me dicent omnes generatiónes.

-1:49 Quia fecit mihi magna qui potens est: * et sanctum nomen ejus.
+1:49 Quia fecit mihi magna qui potens est: * et sanctum nomen eius.

-1:50 Et misericórdia ejus, a progénie in progénies: * timéntibus eum.
+1:50 Et misericórdia eius, a progénie in progénies: * timéntibus eum.

 1:51 Fecit poténtiam in brácchio suo: * dispérsit supérbos mente cordis sui.